 I am a Research Associate in the Department of Communication in the College of Communication Arts and Sciences at Michigan State University.
-I work with Dr. Maria Lapinski and Dr. Julie Funk on a NIH supported initiative, One Health—The Role of Emerging Communication Technology in Human Behavior, which involves interdisciplinary collaboration with researchers in fields such as communication, economics, philosophy, engineering, human health, animal health, and environmental health.
+I work with Dr. Maria Lapinski and Dr. Julie Funk on a NIH supported initiative, One Health—The Role of Emerging Communication Technology in Human Behavior and Decision-Making, which involves interdisciplinary collaboration with researchers in fields such as communication, economics, philosophy, engineering, human health, animal health, and environmental health.

 Prior to this, I was a Research Fellow at the University of Michigan School of Information.
 I worked with Dr. Nicole Ellison in the U-M School of Information and Dr. Rey Junco in the School of Education at Iowa State University on the College Knowledge Challenge Research Project.
 My research there examined the use of social media applications and social websites designed to help low-income and first-generation students address challenges associated with applying to, persisting in, and graduating from college.